postgrespro/pg_probackup/Documentation.md

 Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK backups of appropriate WAL delivery method: ARCHIVE or STREAM, from the standby server.

->NOTE: Backup from the standby server has the following limitations:
+Backup from the standby server has the following limitations:
 - If the standby is promoted to the master during backup, the backup fails.
 - All WAL records required for the backup must contain sufficient full-page writes.
 This requires you to enable `full_page_writes` on the master, and not to use a tools like **pg_compresslog** as `archive_command` to remove full-page writes from WAL files.